ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Host Plants and Habitat:

-This lovely plant is native to, and found in, every county in Massachusetts, including the islands (Sorrie and Somers 1999).
-The plant is fairly common, but is probably abundant in only a few locations in the western part of the state.
+The sole larval host plant is the lovely eastern red columbine, Aquilegia canadensis.
+The 1995-96 Connecticut Atlas found Columbine Duskywing in the wild on this plant (see photos in O’Donnell et al. 2007).
+Eastern red columbine is native to, and found in, every county in Massachusetts, including the islands (Sorrie and Somers 1999).
+It is fairly common, but is probably abundant in only a few locations in the western part of the state.
 Abundance of the larval host plant may be important for the persistence of Columbine Duskywings at a location.
 Deer browse on this plant is a threat.

 The main habitat is rocky deciduous woodlands.
 The host plants and the butterfly are often found on exposed rocky outcrops associated with limestone, but also sometimes in ravines or gullies, especially below limestone cliffs.